-- 1Charging via your USB ports.Under the Power Savings mode, you can adjust functions of the console while it's in Standby mode.
+- 1Under the Power Savings mode, you can adjust functions of the console while it's in Standby mode.
 Try enabling "Supply power from USB ports".
-This will let you charge your controllers while the console is in standby but it's also handy if you want to charge your phones and other gadgets from the USB ports on the PS4.Advertisement
+This will let you charge your controllers while the console is in standby but it's also handy if you want to charge your phones and other gadgets from the USB ports on the PS4.Charging via your USB ports.Advertisement

 The User Interface

-- 1You can fast switch to the previous app.If you want to jump back to the last app that was open, just double tap the "PS" button on your controller to open up whatever was previously running, regardless of what you're doing at the time.Advertisement
+- 1If you want to jump back to the last app that was open, just double tap the "PS" button on your controller to open up whatever was previously running, regardless of what you're doing at the time.You can fast switch to the previous app.Advertisement

 Use the Android App to Interact With Your PS4